 Design of Solar Power and PV Systems

-Use gas for the hob as that will reduce the size of the inverter.
-The hob draws a lot of power in a short burst.
-I would not get a solar panel set smaller than 5kW for a 3 bedroom house with a battery and put the hot water on solar water heating.
-This effectively gives you 7kW of energy collection.
+Use gas for the hob, as that will reduce the size of the inverter.
+The hob draws a lot of power in a brief burst.
+We do not recommend getting a solar panel set smaller than 5kW for a 3 bedroom house with a battery.
+You can put the hot water on solar water heating.
+It gives you 7kW of energy collection.

 Most domestic installations are straight forward.
 We do have some more complex systems that can turn off outlets in the building that are not likely to be required.
-Eg TV outlets are usually not required 1am through to say 6am and so the usual standby power is saved.
+For example, TV outlets are usually unused from 1 am till maybe 6 am, and so the usual standby power is saved.

 Car charging is going to be big.
 So up the size of your collectors.
 I would consider 7 to 10 kW going forward and put the excess into your car and sell nothing back to the grid.
 Bi directional charging is now available so at times you can use your car to power the house at night.
 So you charge your car during the day with solar power and use the power from your car at night.